-Sensory Processing is a term that refers to the way the nervous system receives messages from the senses such as tactile, auditory, visual etc. and turns them into appropriate motor and behavioural responses.
-Sensory Processing Disorder is when the messages received are either, not organised, blocked or interpreted in the correct manner which can cause inappropriate responses in relation to different sensory channels.
-Sensory Processing Disorder can be measured on a continuum with minor to major disruptions been caused throughout the child’s daily life.
+Sensory Processing is a term that refers to the way the nervous system receives messages from the senses, such as tactile, auditory, visual etc. and then turns these into appropriate motor and behavioural responses.
+Sensory Processing Disorder occurs when the messages received are either disorganised, blocked or interpreted in an incorrect manner.
+This can cause inappropriate responses in relation to different sensory channels.
+Sensory Processing Disorder can be measured on a continuum, with minor to major disruptions being caused throughout the child’s daily life.

 Difficulties the child may experience:

 Difficulties with fine and gross motor co-ordination.

 Emotional and behavioural issues.

 Difficulty maintaining relationships.

 Hemispheres aim to integrate the different areas of the central nervous system which play a role in the processing of the sensory systems.
 We do this by facilitating the integration of the reflexes which help mature the central nervous system.

 Improve self esteem and confidence.